 Ambleside is a

-scenic town situated at the
+scenic town at the north end

-centre of the Lake District
+the centre of the Lake

-of Cumbria in England.
+District of Cumbria in

 Boat trips can be taken